oversizedcanoe/SmartHome/README.md

 - Bug: When bulbs change to non-normal colors, brightness display shows 255%+ when it should max out at 100%.
 - Pulse lights to music
 - Show configuration in Web
-- Make a PR to add transition period to SetPoweredOn method for the [library](https://github.com/CodeBardian/tplink-smartdevices-netstandard/tree/master) this repo uses to control the lights -- then I won't need to have a local DLL reference.